tudelft3d/azul/README.md

 ## Technical details

 azul is written in a mix of C++17, Swift 5, Objective-C 2 and Objective-C++.
-The core is written in C++, but it uses Apple's Metal for visualisation and SIMD for fast vector/matrix computations.
-It uses [pugixml](https://pugixml.org) in order to parse XML, Niels Lohmann's [simdjson](https://github.com/lemire/simdjson) library, and the [CGAL](https://www.cgal.org) Triangulation package to triangulate concave polygons for display.
+The core is written in C++ for future portability, but it uses Apple's Metal for visualisation and SIMD for fast vector/matrix computations.
+It uses [pugixml](https://pugixml.org) to parse XML, [simdjson](https://github.com/lemire/simdjson) to parse JSON, and the [CGAL](https://www.cgal.org) Triangulation package to triangulate concave polygons for display.

 ## Not implemented / ideas for the future

 * Removing (unloading) files
-* Toggle to hide objects
+* Icons for missing types
+* Better handling of big coordinates
 * Improved search with live viewing of matching objects
+* Reordering hierarchies in sidebar
+* Way to navigate xlinks / implicit parent-child relationships
+* Use status bar to indicate actions, success/failure
 * Customising colours, more complex materials
 * Materials and textures (loaded from files)
-* Implicit representations
 * Shifting the rotation point out of the data plane
 * Using a rotation point at a visible object in the centre (good for zooming in and rotating)
 * Showing the data plane and rotation point